stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

      }
  }
 {% endhighlight %}
-It follows the factory pattern in expressive, so we need to register it as such in dependencies.global.php
+It follows the factory pattern in expressive, so we need to register it as such in `dependencies.global.php`

 {% highlight php linenos %}

 'factories'  => [
 + SlackClient::class => SlackClient::class,
 {% endhighlight %}
-In SlackJiraPipeline.php, we’ll add our middleware that will handle and parse the input incoming from Slack.
+In `SlackJiraPipeline.php`, we’ll add our middleware that will handle and parse the input incoming from Slack.

+{% highlight diff%}
 $pipeline = new MiddlewarePipe();
 $pipeline->pipe($container->get(ValidateBody::class));
 $pipeline->pipe($container->get(ValidateSlackToken::class));
 +$pipeline->pipe($container->get(ParseSlackJiraInput::class));
+{% endhighlight %}
-Here’s what ParseSlackJiraInput.php looks like
+Here’s what `ParseSlackJiraInput.php` looks like
 {% highlight php linenos %}
 <?php